bareos/bareos/manuals/en/developers/porting.md

     won’t work.

--   After you have a working <span>**configure**</span> script, you may need to make a few system dependent changes to the way Bacula works.
+-   After you have a working <span>**configure**</span> script, you may need to make a few system dependent changes to the way Bareos works.
     Generally, these are done in <span>**src/baconfig.h**</span>.
 You can find a few examples of system dependent changes toward the end of this file.
 For example, on Irix systems, there is no definition for <span>**socklen\_t**</span>, so it is made in this file.
 If your system has structure alignment requirements, check the definition of BALIGN in this file.
-Currently, all Bacula allocated memory is aligned on a <span>**double**</span> boundary.
+Currently, all Bareos allocated memory is aligned on a <span>**double**</span> boundary.

--   If you are having problems with Bacula’s type definitions, you might look at <span>**src/bc\_types.h**</span> where all the types such as
+-   If you are having problems with Bareos’s type definitions, you might look at <span>**src/bc\_types.h**</span> where all the types such as
     <span>**uint32\_t**</span>, <span>**uint64\_t**</span>, etc. that
-    Bacula uses are defined.
+    Bareos uses are defined.